ottenwbe/sysinfo_influxdb/README.md

 You can ommit `-h`, `-u`, `-p` or `-s` if you use default settings.

-By default, table are prefixed by the hostname, to change or disable the prefix, just do :

-    $GOPATH/bin/sysinfo_influxdb -P "" # Disable prefix
-    $GOPATH/bin/sysinfo_influxdb -P "koala"

-To append FQDN of the running host at the end of injected data, use the `--fqdn` flag :

-    $GOPATH/bin/sysinfo_influxdb --fqdn

 To run in daemon mode (doesn't fork, just loop), use the `-D` option :

     $GOPATH/bin/sysinfo_influxdb -D